 Descriptive analyses of the geodata-based metrics of the restorative locations (RLs) included an overview of the RLs, the respondents’ living conditions and restoration patterns.
 To explore differences between respondents exposed to varying levels of traffic noise at home, we stratified the sample into three noise exposure groups (low, moderate, and high sound levels: Lday < 55 dB (N1), 45 dB < Lday < 55 dB (N2), Lday >= 55 dB (N3); cf. section 2.2).

 We further analysed the relations between home and restorative locations in terms of greenness and noise level.
 We performed the procedure below for both response variables separately greenness at RL (RL_NDVI) and noise level at RL (RL_NOISE).
 We used the following variables as predictors: NDVI at HM, noise level at HM, language region of the respondents (as they represent geographical regions of Switzerland), travel speed (logarithmic), journey time (square root).
-As we considered all two-way interactions of the predictors, we first performed a forward stepwise feature selection using Bayesian Information Criterion on the training data (50%) to mitigate the multiple testing problem.
+As we considered all two-way interactions of the predictors, we first performed a forward stepwise feature selection using Bayesian Information Criterion on the training data (50%) to mitigate the multiple testing problem and reduce the variance inflation factor.
 Selected features were subsequently used to fit the models on the test set (50%) to obtain valid p-values.

 2.5.2 Modelling perceived restorativeness